ESGDeveloper/ESGDeveloper/README.md

 Hi,there! 👋👋👋 I'm ESG Developer!

-I'm backend Developer with 4 years of experience.
+I'm backend Developer with 8 years of experience.

 Here are some ideas to get you started:

-- 👀 I’m interested in C# and JavaScript
+- 👀 I’m interested in Typescript, Python and C#
-- I’m currently learning Java And TypeScript 🌱 🌱 🌱
+- I’m currently learning Rust And LLM 🌱 🌱 🌱
 - 📫 You can reach me at this email address!

 <!---